Stickells54/Bannerboard_trading/README.md

 -   **Town Prosperity**: A global ranking of towns by prosperity.
 Use this to identify rich targets for conquest or struggling fiefs that need investment.
 ![Settlements](screenshots/New-Setllements.png)

-### 5. Heroes
-Track important characters across Calradia.
--   **Hero Tracker**: A tool to search for and track the last known location and status (Active, Dead, Disabled) of any hero in the game.
-Perfect for hunting down enemy lords or finding potential spouses.

 ## Dependencies

 To ensure the mod functions correctly and to access the in-game settings menu, you must install the following dependencies (available on Steam Workshop and Nexus Mods):